-Taking the treatment provided as part of the Polypill Prevention Programme can reduce your blood pressure and cholesterol levels close to those of a 20 year old when you are 60.
+Taking the preventive medication provided as part of the Polypill Prevention Programme can reduce your blood pressure and cholesterol levels close to those of a 20 year old when you are 60.
 The Polypill Prevention Programme includes three different blood pressure reducing drugs and a statin, a medication that lowers your cholesterol.

 A reduction in blood pressure at any age both reduces the risk of suffering a stroke, and reduces the risk of a heart attack.
 The statin included in the Polypill Prevention Programme also leads to a reduction in risk of heart disease and a reduction in risk of stroke.

 Results from 2012 randomized Polypill Crossover Trial 5

 High blood pressure and high LDL cholesterol levels are the main causes of ischaemic heart disease and stroke, which are responsible for about one third of all deaths in the UK.
 Ischaemic heart disease and stroke are the most common causes of death worldwide.

 About one in three people will, at some stage, have a heart attack or stroke unless preventive action is taken.
 By lowering your blood pressure and cholesterol, studies show that the Polypill Prevention Programme can reduce your risk of heart attacks and your risk of stroke by an estimated 66%.